gareth-harman/gareth-harman.github.io/_posts/blog/2019-11-01-Synthetic_data_Sklearn.md

 # Synthetic Data Generation

-We are going to be using **sklearns** function ```python dataset.make_classification()``` to create synthetic datasets.
+We are going to be using **sklearn**'s function `datasets.make_classification()` to create synthetic datasets.
 We can specifiy arguments to specify the number of *informative, redundant,* and *repeated* features in the dataset.
 Synthetic data can be great as we can control every aspect of our data including the *number of classes, features (informative, redundant, repeating, noise), clusters within each class, and the separation of these clusters*.

 **There are many opportunities to examine...**